- Home

 Brief answers to help choose the most suitable training in this area.

-What does this area cover?
+What does the IT and Corporate Governance area cover?

 What is IT governance?

-Does this area help improve IT decision-making?
+Does this area help improve IT decision-making and transformation?

-Can I request support to define a training pathway for my role or team?
+Can I ask for support in defining a training path for my role or team?

 Need help choosing the right course?